skiadas/cloud-cv-challenge/diary/Day5-RefiningVisitorCount.md

 3. I will create a minimal app in CDK, then make a new workflow to deploy it.
 4. Once that is working, I will then gradually create the needed CDK parts that match the elements in the existing templates.
 Along the way I will also move to using a single table to hold the visits.

+With the first three items out of the way, now I will start recreating the various parts.
+Roughly I will need the following:

+- An S3 bucket to host the site.
+- A cloudfront distribution to serve from that bucket.
+- An S3 bucket for the distribution's logs.
+- Binding that distribution to my domain, which would involve a certificate at least.
+- A table to hold visits information
+- An API tied to that table
+- Cloudfront functions to add and maintain a session.
+May be able to do it with one function
+- Code on my html page that triggers the visits, or else some process based on the cloudwatch logs, to monitor when a new visit happens

+I will start by looking at [S3 bucket CDK creation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_s3-readme.html) docs.